 Section 4.
-There shall be three types of membership in the organization: voting, associate and honorary.
+There shall be two types of membership in the organization: voting and associate.

 Section 5.
-Voting membership is limited to regularly enrolled (non-extended education) students, faculty, and staff at California State University, Fullerton
+Voting membership is limited to regularly enrolled (non-extended education) students at California State University, Fullerton.

 ARTICLE III.
 OFFICERS

 Section 1.
-The elected officers of the organization shall be the President, Vice President, Professional Development Director, Vice President of Digital Communications, Vice President of Finance (Treasurer), Vice President of Outreach, Administrative Director, Vice President of Events, Sponsorship/Fundraising Director, and Advocacy Director.
-The term of office will be one year beginning June 1st.
+The elected officers of the organization shall be the President, Vice President, VP of Finance (Treasurer), VPs of Professional Development, Digital Communications, Outreach, Administration, University, Relations, Sponsorship and Events.
+The term of office will be one year beginning May 1st.

 Section 2.
 Powers and Duties of Officers:

 Clause 1.
 The President shall preside at all meetings of the organization.
 They shall be the official spokesperson of the organization, representing the policies, views and opinions of the organization in its relations with the campus and community at large.
 They have further powers and duties as prescribed by the organization.